CHEREF-Mehdi/Geovisualization/README.md

 # Native android mobile application

-This WEB application was converted to mobile application using android webview, you can find the mobile varsion at main folder.
+This WEB application was converted to mobile application using android webview, you can find the mobile varsion at the main folder.